How it works

 Single supplement is:

 If you want to add a rest day, simply select the same hotel for your next night.
-We offer the following discounts for rest days:
+We deduct the cost of unused bag transfers at a rate of £25 for one person and £30 for two persons.

-We have a minimum itinerary of 2 nights (3 if including a Saturday)
+We have a minimum itinerary of 3 nights

 Baggage Transfer and Concierge